Constraining primordial non-Gaussianity by combining photometric galaxy and 21cm intensity mapping surveys: Introduction

 \section{Introduction}

 In the standard model of cosmology, Inflation leads to the generation of primordial density fluctuations, which serve as the seeds for the large-scale structure observed today.
 For the simplest slow-roll single-field Inflation models, the primordial fluctuations are nearly Gaussian, but in many other Inflation models, fluctuations exhibit non-Gaussianity, which leaves distinct imprints on the cosmic microwave background (CMB) and the large-scale structure.
-These imprints provide a powerful probe of the primordial Universe \cite{Maldacena:2002vr, Byrnes:2010em,Celoria:2018euj,Meerburg:2019qqi}.
-Local PNG peaks in the squeezed configurations and thereby leaves an imprint, via scale-dependent bias, in the power spectrum of biased tracers of the dark matter \cite{Dalal:2007cu,Matarrese:2008nc}.
+These imprints provide a powerful probe of the primordial Universe \citep{Maldacena:2002vr, Byrnes:2010em,Celoria:2018euj,Meerburg:2019qqi}.
+Local Primordial Non-Gaussianity (PNG) peaks in the squeezed configurations and thereby leaves an imprint, via scale-dependent bias, in the power spectrum of biased tracers of the dark matter \cite{Dalal:2007cu,Matarrese:2008nc}.
 The strongest current constraints on the local PNG parameter $\fnl$ are from the CMB bispectrum measured by the Planck survey: $\fnl=-0.9\pm 5.1$ at the $68 \%$ confidence level \cite{Planck:2019kim}.
 This precision is much greater than recent galaxy survey measurements (e.g. \cite{Rezaie:2023lvi}).
-Future CMB surveys (e.g. \cite{SimonsObservatory:2018koc, CMB-S4:2016ple}), will improve this precision, but not enough to achieve $\sigma(\fnl)<1$, which would allow us to rule out a large body of Inflation models \cite{dePutter:2016trg}.
+Future CMB surveys (e.g. \citep{SimonsObservatory:2018koc, CMB-S4:2016ple}), will improve this precision, but not enough to achieve a constraint on the uncertainty of the non-Gaussianity parameter, denoted $\sigma(\fnl)<1$, which would allow us to rule out a large body of Inflation models \cite{dePutter:2016trg}.